11 Secrets Arby's Doesn't Want You to Know

-Stacked ridiculously high with almost all the meats, the famous sandwich normally comes with two chicken tenders, slices of roast turkey, pit-smoked ham, corned beef, 13-hour smoked brisket, USDA-choice Angus steak, roast beef, and pepper bacon.
-However, if that's not quite enough food for you, go off the menu and ask for the "Denali."
-Meaning, add a fried fish fillet to the sandwich – it's certainly a choice.
+Stacked ridiculously high with almost all the meats, the famous sandwich comes with two chicken tenders, slices of roast turkey, pit-smoked ham, corned beef, 13-hour smoked brisket, USDA-choice Angus steak, roast beef, and pepper bacon.
+However, if that's not quite enough food for you, go ahead and ask for the "Denali."
+Meaning, add a fried fish fillet to the sandwich—it's certainly a choice.

 They served a deer meat sandwich for one day.